ads-mirrors/nrel-energyplus/design/FY2025/NFP-RulesetProjectDescriptionPhase4.md

 The new columns would be:
 - Name%
+- Type (Scheduled, ScheduledOn, ScheduledOff)
 - AirLoop Name^
 - Schedule Name%
-- Hours Supply Fan Operating Mode Cycling^

 This suppports:
 - FanSystem.operating_schedule

 Covers AvailabilityManager:Scheduled, AvailabilityManager:ScheduledOn, AvailabilityManager:ScheduledOff

+Note: Hours Supply Fan Operating Mode Cycling was previously part of this planned table but it seems to be covered separately by new System Summary - Fan Operation report under MJW PR#11138.

 #### EquipmentSummary - Unitary Fan Mode ####